 Help & Support

-Cordless Phones Review
+Best Cordless Phones

 Cordless Phones: What to Look For

 Because wireless home phones don’t have the powerful hardware you find in smartphones, handset batteries can last for a long time.
 The longer the battery lasts, the more time you can talk without needing a recharge.
-Manufacturers often claim battery life of 10 days or more, but our testing didn’t agree with those claims.
-Check out our testing section to see more.

 The entire point of having a cordless phone is that you can take it with you throughout the house.
 Every minute it needs to charge is a minute that you can’t use the handset.
 Quick recharge times are ideal here.
-The fastest chargers need seven hours to max out, while the worst need 12 or more hours.
+The fastest chargers need an average of seven hours to max out, while the worst need 12 or more hours.

 Answering Machine Recording Time